 Pay Monthly Flooring No Credit Check

 Suppose you want to finance a flooring project and pay monthly without a credit check.
-In that case, you will have to identify an alternative to emergency cash advances (payday and vehicle title), which are inappropriate for home improvement projects.
+In that case, you must identify an alternative to emergency cash advances (payday and vehicle title), which are inappropriate for home improvement projects.

-This section explores three different avenues that might help homeowners with bad credit history upgrade their living surfaces.
+This section explores three different avenues that might help homeowners with bad credit histories upgrade their living surfaces.

 - Your neighborhood flooring company probably does not offer in-house financing.
-More likely, they refer prospective customers to a third party that might not approve your application.
+They will likely refer prospective customers to a third party that might not approve your application.